Falls Road, Belfast: Politics

 In the 1964 United Kingdom general election, Billy McMillen stood as a Republican Clubs candidate for the Belfast West.
-His office was in Divis Street and the Irish tricolour alongside the Starry Plough of Connolly's Irish Citizen Army was displayed in the window.
+His office was in Divis Street and the Irish tricolour, alongside the Starry Plough of Connolly's Irish Citizen Army, was displayed in the window.
 The Flags and Emblems Act gave the RUC the power to remove any flag or emblem from public or private property which was considered to be likely to cause a breach of the peace.
-This was generally interpreted as any Irish flag since the Union Jack was specifically excluded from the Act.
+This was generally interpreted as any Irish flag, since the Union Jack was specifically excluded from the Act.
 Ian Paisley insisted the RUC remove the Irish tricolour or he would organise a march and remove it himself.
-The police feared a backlash from Loyalists, and removed it, causing unrest and rioting by local residents.
-James Kilfedder standing for the Ulster Unionist Party was elected to the seat that year but was defeated two years later in 1966 by Gerry Fitt who held the seat for the Republican Labour Party and then the SDLP for seventeen years until 1983 when Gerry Adams won the seat for Sinn Féin.
-He held the seat for over twenty years (1983–1992 and 1997–2011) with Joe Hendron of the SDLP holding it for the intervening five years (1992–1997).
-Paul Maskey of Sinn Féin was elected MP in 2011 and has held the seat since but in line with Sinn Féin's abstentionist policy he has not actually taken the seat at Westminster.
-In 1995, President Bill Clinton visited the area where he shook hands with the Gerry Adams near the corner with the Springfield Road.
+The police, fearing a backlash from Loyalists, removed it, causing unrest and rioting by local residents.
+James Kilfedder, standing for the Ulster Unionist Party, was elected to the seat that year but was defeated two years later in 1966 by Gerry Fitt, who held the seat for the Republican Labour Party and then the SDLP for seventeen years until 1983, when Gerry Adams won the seat for Sinn Féin.
+He held the seat for over twenty years (1983–1992 and 1997–2011), with Joe Hendron of the SDLP holding it for the intervening five years (1992–1997).
+Paul Maskey of Sinn Féin was elected MP in 2011 and has held the seat since but, in line with Sinn Féin's abstentionist policy, he has not actually taken the seat at Westminster.
+In 1995, President Bill Clinton visited the area, where he shook hands with Gerry Adams near the corner with the Springfield Road.